Gardeners' World - TV Broadcast of the Year 2016 at the Garden Media Guild Awards!

 Judges comments for TV Broadcast of the Year:

 'The Great British Garden Revival' 'Topiary & Roof Gardens' episode was beautifully filmed, the camera moves and artistic camera angles combined with appropriate use of music made this a very well crafted and a very informative programme.
 All the criteria for choosing the winner were achieved.
 Rachael de Thame and James Wong presented in a very engaging and enthusiastic style that keeps the audience attention.
 The programme was well put together with knowledgeable guest experts, who added further in-depth information.
 I’m sure Rachael’s enthusiasm for topiary will encourage people to have a go at doing topiary themselves.
 James’s roof top gardening will I’m sure encourage Companies and individuals to get involved and transform our concrete jungles into spaces with living colour and texture by using roofs and balcony spaces.
 Humans and wildlife both benefit from having plants growing and this programme has showed us what is possible to achieve.
 An engaging, inspiring and informative programme."

 We got the nation buzzing again!

-A TV series I made at the BBC about writer and broadcaster Sarah Raven on a mission to halt the declines in our honey bees and insect pollinators with insect friendly flower power.
+A TV series I made at the BBC with writer and broadcaster Sarah Raven who is on a mission to raise awareness and halt the declines in our honey bees and insect pollinators with insect friendly flower power.